 LAWRENCE T. DAUER

-is Associate Attending Physicist, and Associate Clinical Member in the Departments of Medical Physics and Radiology at Memorial Sloan-Kettering Cancer Center (MSKCC) in New York City.
+is Corporate Radiation Safety Officer, Associate Attending Physicist, and Associate Clinical Member in the Departments of Medical Physics and Radiology at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City.
 He earned an MS in Health Physics and a PhD in Adult Education.
-He is certified in comprehensive health physics by the American Board of Health Physics and is past chair of the Radiation Safety Committee of the American Association of Physicists in Medicine (AAPM), past President of the Greater New York Chapter of the Health Physics Society (HPS), Executive Council Member of the Medical Physics Section of the HPS, a Member of the Joint Safety Committee of the Society for Interventional Radiology and the American College of Radiology, past council member of the Radiological and Medical Physics chapter of the AAPM, and a member of editorial and review boards of several scientific journals.
-He serves as the Chair of the MSKCC Emergency Management Committee, a member of the Radiation Injury Treatment Network.
-In 2005, he received the Elda E. Anderson Award from HPS.
-He is a Council member and serves on he Board of Directors of the NCRP.
-He also serves as a member of the International Commission on Radiological Protection Committee 3 on protection in medicine, a member of the science council for the International Organization for Medical Physics, and was on the program committee for the International Atomic Energy Agency's International Conference on Radiation Protection in Medicine-Setting the Scene for the Next Decade.
+He is certified in comprehensive health physics by the American Board of Health Physics and is past chair of the Radiation Safety Committee of the American Association of Physicists in Medicine (AAPM), past President of the Greater New York Chapter of the Health Physics Society (HPS), Executive Council Member of the Medical Physics Section of HPS, a Member of the Joint Safety Committee of the Society for Interventional Radiology and the American College of Radiology, past council member of the Radiological and Medical Physics chapter of AAPM, and a member of editorial and review boards of several scientific journals.
+He received the Elda E. Anderson Award from HPS in 2005, and was named an HPS Fellow in 2017.
+He is a Council member and serves on the Board of Directors of NCRP.
+He also served as a member of the International Commission on Radiological Protection Committee 3 on protection in medicine, a member of the science council for the International Organization for Medical Physics, and was on the program committee for the International Atomic Energy Agency's International Conference on Radiation Protection in Medicine-Setting the Scene for the Next Decade.
 He serves on the Radiation Advisory Committee of the U.S. Environmental Protection Agency's Science Advisory Board.
 He has several publications in the topical areas of radiation protection and risks in the fields of detection, radiology, interventional radiology, x-ray imaging, nuclear medicine, and radiation oncology, as well as surgery and medicine.

 HAROLD L. BECK